 Scope of Practice

 The Pediatric Nurse Practitioner - Primary Care (PNPPC) is an advanced practice nurse specializing in pediatric health care.
-PNPs acquire advanced knowledge and clinical skills in child health care, enabling them to provide a broad range of services for children from birth through adolescence.
+PNPs acquire advanced knowledge and clinical skills in child health care, enabling them to provide a broad range of services for children from birth through young adult.
 The focus of these services is on health promotion, disease and disability prevention and the restoration of health.
 The PNP practices in a variety of settings as an interdependent member of the health care team, collaborating with other health professionals to provide health care services to children.

 In 2004, the National Association of Pediatric Nurse Practitioners expanded the scope of practice of the PNP to include the provision of care to acute, chronic and critically ill children and developed a specific certification exam.